-Greek Chicken Kebabs with Tzatziki
+Greek Chicken Kebabs

-In my opinion, the best way to make a tasty kebab is to ensure you are adding a lot of flavour, and I think a little greek marinade is the way to do it!
-Made with simple ingredients, this humble marinade really elevates the flavour of these kebabs and ensures they are moist and tender at the same time.
+In my opinion, the best way to make a tasty kebab is to ensure you are adding a lot of flavor, and I think a little greek marinade is a way to do it!
+Made with simple ingredients, this humble marinade really elevates the flavor of these kebabs and ensures they are moist and tender at the same time.
 The recipe calls for yogurt for both the marinade and the tzatziki sauce and you are welcome to use traditional or Greek versions, however, regardless of what you choose, ensure that you are opting for a full-fat version made with minimal ingredients.
 Although there are about 100 different types of yogurt in the grocery stores, not all are real yogurt, so be sure to check out my guide to buying healthy yogurt so you know exactly what to look for and why.

 Greek Chicken Kebabs:

 - 2 chicken breasts, cubed